-See the language list for text translation using the Microsoft Translator Text API and speech translation using Microsoft Speech services.
+Translator translates between 90 languages and dialects for text translation through the Translator on Azure.
+See the language list for text translation using Translator and speech translation using Microsoft Speech service.

 Developer oriented language lists, including language codes can be found in our documentation.

 Language lists for consumer apps can be found on our consumer website.

 What is Translator on Azure?

 Translator, part of the collection of Cognitive Services and an Azure service, is a cloud-based text translation API.

 Translator supports text translation between any of the 90 supported languages and dialects.

 Additional functionality includes language detection, transliteration, bilingual dictionary, and customization with the Custom Translator.

 With translations powered by Translator, Microsoft’s Speech service offer end-to-end speech translation and supports both speech-to-speech and speech-to-text translation.

 It is the same translation service that powers the speech translation capabilities in the Microsoft Translator live feature, Skype Translator, and the conversation feature of the Microsoft Translator iOS and Android apps.